Growing autoflowering varieties indoors, wondering how to grow autoflowering cannabis strains we explain all you need to know.

 An enriched substrate will also guarantee a good root system and should mean you not having to use fertilizers during this phase.
 Although this will ultimately depend on the needs of the plant.
 We should not deprive them of nutrients whenever they need it.

-The 3 elements that will need until the end of flowering are nitrogen (N), phosphorus (P), potassium (K) in different proportions for each phase.
+The 3 elements that will need until the end of flowering are nitrogen (N), phosphorus (P), and potassium (K) in different proportions for each phase.

 Like any other living being, the amount of nutrients necessary for proper development increases with the size of the plant.
 With the growth of the root system, a greater water supply becomes essential, therefore we must increase the frequency of irrigation.